-17. "Physical therapy," "physical therapy practice," and "the practice of physical therapy" mean the care and services provided by or

-1 under the direction and supervision of a licensed physical therapist.
+17. "Physical therapy," "physical therapy practice," and "the practice of physical therapy" mean the care and services provided by or under the direction and supervision of a licensed physical therapist.
+The "practice of physical therapy" also has the meaning given that term in ORS 688.010.